solita/solita.github.com/_posts/2017-12-04-gis-coordinate-systems.md

 I think that the practical reason for popularity of the WebMercator is the fact that it is capable to cover the whole world in a reasonable format, it looks nice for eye and works well on the web and the digital devices.
 On the other hand, known problem of the WebMercator is its heavy distortion of the north and the south areas of the world.
 Equator is represented as a natural dimensions but distances start to stretch when traveling to south and north.
 For example, Greenland seems to be almost same since as Africa.
 In reality, the Greenland is about 1/14 size.

-In the Internet there has been debad related to popularity of the WebMercator projection.
-Maybe the one reason is geopolitical, since the WebMercator presents industrialized countries such as US and Europe unrealistically large related to Africa and other equator countries.
+People have argued about the popularity of the WebMercator projection.
+Maybe one reason is geopolitical, since the WebMercator presents industrialized countries such as US and Europe unrealistically large related to Africa and other equator countries.

 ![](/img/gis-coordinate-systems/Tissot_mercator.png "Image: Wikimedia Commons.
 Author Stefan Kühn")